-Jane began her nurse training in 1964 at Hope Hospital, Salford and talks about her experience of living in the Nurses’ Home where the routines were strict with 10pm curfews and boyfriends only allowed into the lobby.
+Jane began her nurse training in 1964 at Leeds General Infirmary and talks about her experience of living in the Nurses’ Home where the routines were strict with 10pm curfews and boyfriends only allowed into the lobby.
 Student uniforms were pink check dresses with aprons and floppy hats, senior staff measured the hats to ensure they were the required 18” in width.
 Nightingale Wards consisted of 24 or 28 beds with extra beds down the middle, or in the corridors if required.
 Ambulances delivered and collected patients directly on to the wards, not via A and E. Each morning shift began with prayers for the day.
-Jane went on to work in a wide range of roles including district nursing, school nursing, intermediate care of the elderly.
-She reflects on the challenges of caring for an elderly population and compares the advantages of the NHS compared to other health systems, referring to friends who live in other countries who are fearful of the costs of healthcare.
+After qualifying as a State Registered Nurse in 1967 she then worked in the children's surgical ward for a year before going on to train as a midwife in Salford in 1969.
+Jane spent her career in various midwifery and nursing roles reflecting that she enjoyed elderly medicine the most and getting to hear their life stories.
+She considers the challenges of caring for an elderly population and compares the advantages of the NHS compared to other health systems, referring to friends who live in other countries who are fearful of the costs of healthcare.
 ‘I don’t think you can beat the NHS anywhere in the world.
 I’m very proud of it.
 When I’ve been at the receiving end … there were hiccups, nothing was perfect but I know all the staff were working over and above’.

 Gwen Crossley was born in Wallasey, Cheshire

 David Jones was born in Coventry